- Filming is currently underway

 Hey, maybe that's why some critics want to see a pre-show disclaimer (opens in new tab) reminding people that The Crown is a fictional drama, and not a documentary (something Netflix has confirmed it has no plans to do).

-The Crown season 5 plot
+The Crown season 5 story

 With Thatcher gone and Charles and Diana’s unhappy union in full swing, we’ll be sailing full speed ahead into the 1990s.
 It has also been confirmed (opens in new tab) that there will be a sixth and final season of The Crown, set to conclude in the early 2000s.
 Showrunner Peter Morgan has said that "season six will not bring us any closer to present day – it will simply enable us to cover the same period in greater detail."